dlr-sp/rkopenmdao/README.md

 which is a small Jupyter file that shows the main ways of using this extension.
 ## License

-This work is licensed under the conditions of the BSD license, see LICENSE.txt.
+This work is licensed under the conditions of the BSD-3-Clause license, see LICENSE.txt.

 The software is provided as is.
 We sincerely welcome your feedback on issues, bugs and possible improvements.